jwilson8767/drupal-cloudformation/customresources/mysqldatabase/readme.md

 This is a CloudFormation Lambda-backed Custom Resource for MySQL Databases living inside RDS MySQL instances.
-It handles common management tasks such as creating/cloning/removing schemas and creating/removing users.
+It handles common management tasks such as creating/removing schemas and creating/removing users.

 ## Testing
-Testing this module requires you have a mysql 5.6 database running somewhere (preferably locally) with admin credentials of `admin` / `testymctestface`.
+Testing this module requires you have a mysql 5.6 database running with admin credentials of `admin` / `testymctestface`.
 Use `tests/mysqldatabase.sh` to execute the tests.
 <!-- TODO Setup testing  -->
 ## Usage
 `````